-That year, the Portland Workforce Alliance was born as a sponsored project of the Portland Schools Foundation.
-PWA’s first NW Youth Careers Expo in the spring of 2005 attracted about 1,800 students, mostly from Benson High School.
+That year, the Portland Workforce Alliance was born as a sponsored project of the Portland Schools Foundation, led by founding director Kevin Jeans Gail.
+PWA’s first NW Youth Careers Expo in the spring of 2005 attracted about 1,800 students, mostly from Benson Polytechnic High School.

 Today, the Portland Workforce Alliance is its own nonprofit with 501(c)(3) status and a board of directors.
-The annual Expo has grown into a signature career-education event that attracts more than 5,000 students and 125-plus employers from throughout Oregon and Southwest Washington.
+The annual Expo has grown into a signature career-education event that attracts more than 6,000 high school students and nearly 200 exhibitors, including top employers from throughout Oregon and Southwest Washington.

-PWA has grown as an organization, too, “slowly, and with great persistence,” in the words of its founding executive director, Kevin Jeans Gail.
+PWA has grown as an organization, too, “slowly, and with great persistence,” in the words of Jeans Gail.
 Early partners, board members and scores of caring, committed volunteers persevered through economic and educational challenges to build a spectrum of opportunities for students.

-PWA now offers Portland-area students more than 8,700 career-learning experiences a year, largely through the Expo and nearly three dozen career days at local employers such as Nike, Wieden + Kennedy, Howard S. Wright Construction, Mercy Corps and OHSU.
-PWA also facilitates hundreds of mentorships, mock interviews and classroom speakers, and it works closely with Portland Public Schools, Portland State University, Oregon Health & Science University and Portland Community College to build career pathways for young people.
+PWA now offers Portland-area students about 10,000 career-learning experiences in a typical year, largely through the Careers Expo and about three dozen career days at local employers such as Nike, Wieden + Kennedy, Howard S. Wright Construction and Kaiser Permanente.
+PWA also facilitates hundreds of mentorships, mock interviews and classroom speakers, and it works closely with local school districts and community colleges to build career pathways for young people.